fracchiariello/fracchiariello.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Research Fellow at the University of Naples Federico II in the Automated STrategic REAsoning (ASTREA) group, led by Aniello Murano, where I work on combining Formal Methods and Machine Learning techniques.
+I am a Postdoctoral Researcher at the Artificial and Natural Intelligence Toulouse Institute (ANITI) of the University of Toulouse where I work on Formal Explainability of Recommender Systems for the Audio Mobility 2030 project.
+I'm also a memeber of the ADRIA team at IRIT.
-Before that, I did my Ph.D.  at Sapienza University of Rome, under the supervision of Fabio Patrizi.
-Here I have started my strand of research on logic-based analysis of temporal data.
-In particular, I have focused on Process Mining applications using Declarative Problem Solving techniques (SAT, ASP, AI Planning).
+I did my Ph.D.  at Sapienza University of Rome, under the supervision of Fabio Patrizi, working on logic-based analysis of temporal data.
 {style="text-align: justify; margin-right: 30px;"}